 Bud was a looker.
 Tall with jet black hair and flashing blue eyes.
 Pam thought he looked like a druid.
 His hair fell in waves to his shoulders.
 His beard was perfectly manicured.
 Paula preferred it immensely to the fu man chu he’d sported when they first met.
 He spoke with decisiveness always and carried himself confidently and erect.
 He worked at the local plant and came home dirty every day.
 He would shower for an hour, coming out squeaky clean.
 He took special care of his manicure.
 Pam loved his...

 I’m getting round as a barrel, she thought as she reached into the clear cellophane bag and took out a bite-size candy.
 The wrapper on this one was yellow, not her favorite.
 She liked the plain ones.
 She liked the way they melted smooth in her mouth before she swallowed, with no lumps to chew, with that soft, sweet taste every time.
 She would pop it in whole and scrunch it between her back teeth, never failing to be surprised by its bitterness.
 These yellow ones were OK, she thought ...

 The Monster in the Basement

-When I walked the labyrinth, the first thing I did was try to think deep thoughts.
+hen I walked the labyrinth, the first thing I did was try to think deep thoughts.
 I wanted, I yearned for, a knowing I’d never had.
-But I kept noticing the people, how I’d walk with someone or several someones for a while, but with the constant tur...
+But I kept noticing the people, how I’d walk with someone or several someones for a while, but with the constant turnings the people kept changing.